johncrook-davies/sailing/weather.md

 ## Fog
 * cloud at surface level - water vapour condensed by contact with cooler surface
-  - radiation fog - forms at night - forms over land but drifts out to sea
+  - radiation fog - forms at night - forms over land but drifts out to sea - usually happens at clear nights in winter
+    1. land cools over night
+    2. air is still relatively warmer and cooler
+    3. air condenses down and reaches dew point
+    4. usually clears in afternoon
   - hill fog - caused by cooling when air flows over hills and it cooled - typically burnt off by sun over time
-  - sea fog - caused by warm air flowing over cooler water - common in early spring - more likely over rougher water - does not get blown off by sun - is perpetuated by sea
+  - sea (advection) fog - caused by warm air (gets cooled down, condenses to dew point) flowing over cooler water - common in early spring - more likely over rougher water which feeds more water into the system - does not get blown off by sun - is perpetuated by sea
 * arctic sea smoke - basically just steam, warm water interacting with cooler air, not just confined to the Arctic

 ## Weather maps